 I then felt some pressure on my arm, as the nurse applied a swab to where she had put the needle in and withdrawn two sample tubes of venous blood.

 Having confirmed my contact details, I proceeded to a cafe for something to calm my nerves which was found in the form of tea and cake (the rock-and-roll lifestyle of students!)
-The whole procedure had taken less than half an hour but I think it was one of the best ways I could spend thirty minutes.
+The whole procedure had taken less than thirty minutes but I think it was one of the best ways I could spend half an hour.
 Getting these tests carried out gave me peace of mind.